-Approved Materials and Equipment for VCE External Assessments
+Approved materials and equipment for VCE written examinations

 Supervisors have the right to check material brought by you into the examination room and remove any non-compliant material for the duration.

 A suitably qualified member of the school teaching staff will check the appropriateness of reference materials, calculators and dictionaries, where these items are permitted, as you enter the examination room.